ngrayluna/generate-wandb-python-reference/README.md

 # Generate W&B Python SDK with `lazydocs`

-Scripts that generated markdown docs for Workspaces API and broader W&B Python API documentation.
+Scripts that generate markdown files for W&B Python SDK.

 ## Setup
 Navigate to a directory where you want to clone both the `wandb` repository and the `generate-wandb-python-reference` repository.
 For example, you can create a new directory called `awesome-directory`: